 Example of a language function combined with general notions:

-I like my brother and sister.
+I like my family and friends.

 Example of a language function with specific notions:

 It’s difficult for children to become proficient in English oral language by memorizing lists of words and grammatically structured sentences.
-Instead, students can learn language function “templates,” hear them used repeatedly in various and proper ways and develop the confidence to personally interchange notions within those templates to express different thoughts.
+Instead, with GrapeSEED, students can learn language function “templates,” hear them used repeatedly in various and proper ways and develop the confidence to personally interchange notions within those templates to express different thoughts.
 How is all of this introduced to your students?
 Dull drills?
 NO!
 Worksheets?
 NEVER!
 All of this worthwhile language is introduced to your students in GrapeSEED Units, using catchy, age-appropriate, intentionally designed songs, chants, poems, big books, action activities, stories and more.